What is ADR?

 Does the NCS have to accept all automotive retail cases?

-The NCS accepts automotive retail complaints between UK or EU residents and NCS subscribers.
+The NCS accepts automotive retail complaints between UK and NCS subscribers.

 Common reasons for the NCS not to accept a complaint are:

 If the NCS cannot accept your case, we will inform you of this within 7 working days of receiving the full details of your complaint and provide you with detailed reasons for not being able to accept it.
 Where possible, and if appropriate, we will also inform you of alternative options that may be open to you to help resolve your complaint.

 How quickly will my dispute be settled?